zvolin/go-libp2p/examples/chat/README.md

 ## Build

-From the `go-libp2p-examples` directory run the following:
+From the `go-libp2p/examples` directory run the following:

 ```
-> make deps
-> cd chat
+> cd chat/
 > go build
 ```